 About me

-I was recently a Data Scientist Fellow for the U.S. Census Bureau, using criminal justice records and IRS returns to identify local labor market opportunities for individuals with criminal records.
-I’m currently a Fellow for the Science of Learning and Art of Communication (SLAC) and awardee of an Honorable Mention for the NSF Graduate Research Fellowship Program.
-I have affiliations with several other organizations, including the Center for the Ecological Study of Perception and Action, the Institute for Collaboration on Health, Intervention, and Policy, and the Institute for the Brain and Cognitive Sciences.
-I’m also an instructor for SoftwareCarpentry, a volunteer-run organization teaching computing skills to researchers and students across the globe.
+In 2023, I earned my PhD in Experimental Psychology from the University of Connecticut, where I was a part of the Dynamics of Social Coordination and Inter-Organism Dependencies (dyscord) Lab, investigating social phenomena in dyads and groups from a dynamical systems perspective.
+I’m a former Fellow of the Science of Learning and Art of Communication (SLAC) and awardee of an Honorable Mention for the NSF Graduate Research Fellowship Program.
+I have held affiliations with several other organizations, including the Center for the Ecological Study of Perception and Action, the Institute for Collaboration on Health, Intervention, and Policy, and the Institute for the Brain and Cognitive Sciences.